... All the Way, Boys!

+The film is primarily set in the Amazon rainforest.
+Two bush pilots crash-land in the rainforest.
+They soon discover a mining operation within the rainforest, which uses slave labor as miners.
+They escape with a large emerald, but are imprisoned elsewhere.
+Following their prison escape, they find themselves targeted by the mine's owner.

 Plot

 Salud (Bud Spencer) and Plata (Terence Hill) eke out a living as bush pilots in South America.
 Beside carrying a few passengers and a small amount of cargo, their most lucrative activity is in faking aircraft crashes, on behalf of Salud's brother (Alexander Allerson), who will be able to collect the insurance money.

-Flying over the Andes on another flight, the two pilots crash for real in the middle of the piranha-infested jungle.
+En route to Santarém, the two pilots crash for real in the middle of the Amazon jungle.
 In a native village, they meet Matto (Cyril Cusack), an old man who takes Salud to see a mountain and tells him the story of three friends who killed each other.
 There, the duo find an emerald mining operation run by the unscrupulous Mr. Ears (Reinhard Kolldehoff).
 Ears dictates prices on the black market, uses thugs to keep out competitors, and keeps his workers as slave labor.